fordkashif/WebDriverIO-Training/README.md

 # WebdriverIO Training

 This is a test automation project that uses WebdriverIO v6.
-This project demonstrates examples of how to write tests in WebDriverIO and how to leverage some new features introduced in v6 as well as how to use the Page Object Pattern for automated testing.
+This project demonstrates examples of how to write tests in WebDriverIO and how to leverage some new features introduced in v6 as well as how to use the Page Object Pattern for Automated Testing.

 ## Getting Started
 ```